You may have seen a couple of weeks ago on Instagram I posted about my Cervical Screening Test.

 I want everyone to make sure they are attending their cervical screening tests and stop dying unnecessarily.
 It’s better to know and do something about it before it’s too late don’t you think?

 Please, help me spread the word by sharing this post far and wide.
-And keep an eye out for part 2.
+And keep an eye out for part 2 which is available now by clicking here

 For more information on Cervical Screening and HPV head over to the NHS website.